 - If you have more than one rule, the rules higher on the list have precedence over rules lower on the list.
 To change the precedence of a rule, click on the three horizontal bars at the top left of that rule and drag the rule higher or lower in the list.

-- To delete a rule, click on the X in the top right corner of that rule section.
+- To delete a rule, click on the trash can icon in the top right corner of that rule section.

 In the Format box, choose whether to color code values along a scale or based on a logical condition: